 For the election of directors (provided the number of nominees does not exceed the number of directors to be elected), each director must receive the majority of the votes cast with respect to that director.
 Shares not present at the meeting and shares voting "abstain" have no effect on the election of directors.
-For the proposals amending the Certificate of Incorporation, ratifying the independent registered public accounting firm, and approving the 2006 Equity Incentive Plan and the 2006 Stock Purchase Plan, abstentions are treated as shares present or represented and voting, so abstaining has the same effect as a negative vote.
+For the approval of the proposals amending the Certificate of Incorporation, the ratification of the independent registered public accounting firm, the approval of the 2006 Equity Incentive Plan and the approval of the 2006 Stock Purchase Plan, abstentions are treated as shares present or represented and voting, so abstaining has the same effect as a negative vote.
 Broker non-votes on a proposal (shares held by brokers that do not have discretionary authority to vote on the matter and have not received voting instructions from their clients) are not counted or deemed to be present or represented for the purpose of determining whether stockholders have approved that proposal.
-Please note that banks and brokers that have not received voting instructions from their clients' behalf on the proposals to approve the 2006 Equity Incentive Plan and to approve the 2006 Stock Purchase Plan, but may vote their clients' shares on the election of directors and the proposals amending the Certificate of Incorporation and ratifying Ernst & Young LLP as our independent registered public accounting firm.
+Please note that banks and brokers that have not received voting instructions from their clients cannot vote on their clients' behalf on the proposals approving the 2006 Equity Incentive Plan and approving the 2006 Stock Purchase Plan, but may vote their clients' shares on the election of directors, approval of the proposals amending the Certificate of Incorporation and the ratification of Ernst & Young LLP as our independent registered public accounting firm.